yiisoft/yii-api/docs/guide/resources.md

 }
 ```

-When a data provider is being sent in a RESTful API response, [[Yiisoft\Rest\Serializer]] will take out the current
+When a data provider is being sent in a RESTful API response, [[Yiisoft\Yii\Rest\Serializer]] will take out the current
 page of resources and serialize them as an array of resource objects.
-Additionally, [[Yiisoft\Rest\Serializer]]
+Additionally, [[Yiisoft\Yii\Rest\Serializer]]
 will also include the pagination information by the following HTTP headers:

 * `X-Pagination-Total-Count`: The total number of resources;